EnigmaCurry/blog.rymcg.tech/content/blog/proxmox/01-virtual-proxmox.md

  * You will see a message that says `No Proxmox VE repository is enabled.`
  * Click `Add`, it will nag you about the license again, just click `OK`.
  * Select `No-Subscription` in the Repository drop-down list, click `Add`.
+ * You should now expect to to see this warning message: `The no-subscription repository is not recommended for production use`.

 ## Setup Firewall